w8be/usb-ptt-arduino-nano-every/README.md

 * Arduino Nano Every sketch debounce timer is default set (50ms).
 This can be adjusted if necessary.
 * USB port speed is set to 115200.
 Ensure your usb device in Device Manager is set to 115200.
+* Load the sketch using the Arduino IDE.
+A COM port will be created.
+Note the number for configuration and testing.
-* Connect the footswitch usb to the pc.
-The pc should see the device.
-Note the number.
+* Wire the footswitch to the Arduino Nano Every using pin D2 and Ground.
+You should now be able to test the footswitch with a terminal emulator (i.e.,"Putty").
 * Create a SmartCAT Serial Existing port for the USB foot switch using the Arduino Nano Every COM port.

   { <br>